zulip/zulip/docs/integration-guide.md

        --fixture=zerver/fixtures/pingdom/pingdom_imap_down_to_up.json \
        '--url=/api/v1/external/pingdom?stream=stream_name&api_key=api_key'
   ```

+  When generating the screenshot of a sample message, give your test
+  bot a nice name like "GitHub Bot", use the project's logo as the
+  bot's avatar, and take the screenshots showing the stream/topic bar
+  for the message, not just the message body.

 When writing documentation for your integration, be sure to use the
 `{{ external_api_uri }}` template variable, so that your integration